uwplse/pumpkin-pi/README.md

 The only dependency to use the plugin is Coq 8.8.

 To run the case study code, you also need the following:
-* An opam switch with Coq 8.7 and Ocaml 4.05.0
+* An opam switch with Coq 8.7.2
 * The univalent parametricity framework: https://github.com/CoqHott/univalent_parametricity

 This is because their framework is not on Coq 8.8, and we evaluate in comparison to them.
 We will eventually